 This Astronomical League Observing Program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
-One hundred of the 338 Arp galaxies must be observed or imaged to qualify for the Program's certificate and pin (if pin was not already given for the completion of the Southern Arp Program).
+One hundred of the 338 Arp galaxies must be observed or imaged to qualify for the Program's certificate and pin (if a pin was not already given for the completion of the Southern Arp Observing Program).
 Please remember, though, before you start this program, that it was developed for advanced amateurs, and may not be suitable for beginners.
-For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th. to 18th. magnitude range.
+For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th to 18th magnitude range.
 However, there are over 100 Arp objects below magnitude 13.5.

-We feel that this new program will challenge even the most serious of amateur astronomers.
-We sincerely hope that you find this program rewarding, and will look forward to your completion of the Program.
+We feel that this Observing Program will challenge even the most serious of amateur astronomers.
+We sincerely hope that you find it rewarding and we look forward to seeing your images and observations.

 Halton C. Arp was one of the key actors in the contemporary debate on the origin and evolution of galaxies in the universe.
 His landmark compilation of peculiar galaxies, the Atlas of Peculiar Galaxies, led him to challenge the fundamental assumption of modern cosmology, that redshift is a uniform indicator of distance.